markszabo/markszabo.github.io/_posts/2025-05-26-designing-our-house.md

 * hire an additional architect or interior coordinator to advice on the design.
 Probably a freelancer like the lighting advisor would be enough
 * bring concrete layout ideas from the early meetings, instead of just telling our opinions about the layout.
 It could have saved a lot of back-and-forth, as e.g. we thought about moving the bathroom to a different floor, architect comes back in 3 weeks, shows the design, it just doesn't work there, so we ask to revert it.
 By the end of the design phase, we were coming up with layouts ourselves, and that allowed a much faster iteration on ideas, letting us only bring more polished ideas to the architect

+This post focused mainly on the process of designing our home.
+I have written separate posts [about the design itself]({% post_url 2026-03-01-home-design-ideas %}) and [about the lights]({% post_url 2026-02-01-lights-for-our-house %}).